Here are some of the goodies we brought back from Malaysia.

 My childhood favourite peanut butter sandwich crackers.

 Dried satay fish snacks.
-More on following page.
-Click here to continue reading
+Continue reading

 Oh no, our flight was delayed for almost 2 hours.
 We only found out when we were lining up to check-in our luggage.

 Well, we just had to find a place where Ben can plug in his notebook to pass time.